Akuli/oomph/docs/syntax.md

     - Code between braces must not contain `"` characters.
 - Operators, such as `==` or `(`.
 You can find a full list similarly to keywords.
 - Newline tokens, matching a single  newline character.
-- An indentation token consists of one or more ` ` characters, following a newline character.
+- An indentation token consists of one or more space characters, following a newline character.
   Note that indentation cannot be in the beginning of the file, as there is no newline character before the beginning.
   There must not be `#` or a newline character immediately following the indentation;